-EERE expects to make a total of approximately \$51,500,000 in federal funding for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 22-43 awards under this FOA.
+EERE expects to make a total of approximately \$59,000,000 of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately 40-68 awards under this FOA.
 EERE may issue one, multiple, or no awards under each area of interest.
-Individual awards may vary between \$300,000 and \$5,000,000.
+Individual awards may vary between \$350,000 and \$7,500,000.

-The anticipated total federal funding and the approximate maximum and minimum federal share for any one individual award made under this FOA is provided in the table below.
-EERE may issue awards in one, multiple, or none of the areas of interest in the table below.
+The anticipated total federal funding and the approximate maximum and minimum federal Share for any one individual award made under this announcement are set forth in the table below.
+EERE may issue awards in one, multiple, or none of the following areas of interest: